Dr. Charles Allen

 Her interests include hiking the Adirondack High Peaks, skiing, and running.

-Dr. Jennifer Nightingale
+Dr. Jennifer Howard

 She splits her time in both the Lowville and Carthage locations practicing small animal medicine and surgery.